Disaster Recovery in Pivotal Cloud Foundry

 |unlock||3 minutes||3 minutes|

 |API available||drain and checksum||<10 seconds||Proportional to blobstore size|

 Blobstores can be very large.
 To minimize downtime, BBR only takes blob metadata during the backup.
-For example, in the case of internal blobstores (Webdav/NFS), a list of hardlinks to the blobs is taken.
-After API access is restored, copies of the blobs are made.
+For example, in the case of internal blobstores (Webdav/NFS), BBR takes a list of hardlinks that point to the blobs.
+Once the API becomes available, BBR makes copies of the blobs.

 - Data services: BBR is not yet supported in Pivotal’s flagship data services (MySQL, RabbitMQ, Redis, PCC).
 In the meantime, operators should use the automatic backups feature of each tile, available within Ops Manager.